MercersKitchen/BYOD/README.md

 ---

 ### Driver Information and Installation
+For WINDOWS 10: automatically finds drivers depending on how long you wait

+For WINDOWS 7

 NOTE: Internet Connection Drivers are crucial and must be installed separately
 - Windows Update is safest (and easiest) way to update and install additional drivers Finding information about Drivers